Night club sector trends

 • business rates

 Competition for the leisure pound is strong.
 You'll need to think about how you can meet the challenge from pubs and other music venues.
-Despite rising inflation following the Brexit vote putting consumers' disposable incomes under pressure, spending on entertainment increased in 2017 compared with the previous year, driven by millenials spending in pubs and bars as well as on in-home leisure.
-This trend is expected to continue but to take advantage of it you'll need to make your club attractive to your market.
-You could consider having different types of music in different rooms, restricting numbers to avoid over-crowding and reviewing your entry and bar prices.
+You'll need to make your club attractive to your market.
+You should consider the preferences of all your potential customers to put on ‘events’ that appeal to them.
+This could range from live DJ sets, Bingo Loco events and drag nights to silent discos and day-time raves.
+You might also consider having different types of music in different rooms, restricting numbers to avoid over-crowding and reviewing your entry and bar prices.

 Keep up to date with developments